 In this post, I’ll share my tips for the written application, video mock class, and setting up your teaching business for success on Outschool in 2022!

 Disclaimer: This post contains affiliate links.
 This means that I receive a commission when you make a purchase using my link or sign up to be a teacher with my referral link – at no extra cost to you.
 Thank you for supporting my business!
 I only recommend products that I believe my readers can benefit from.

 What is Outschool?

 To begin, Outschool is an online marketplace for teachers.
 Unlike other online teaching companies, you create your own curriculum and can teach whatever you are passionate about.
-I currently teach imaginative dance classes for ages 4-6.
-Teach anything from math and science to cooking and crafts to financial literacy or how to play Among Us.
+I have been teaching imaginative dance classes for ages 4-6 on Outschool for one year.
+Teach anything from math and science to cooking and crafts to financial literacy or how to play Minecraft.

 You decide how long your class will be, how much you will charge per learner, and how many learners you will teach in each class.

-The average teacher salary on Outschool is around $50USD per hour, with some teachers earning over $100USD an hour!
-I currently make around $80USD an hour and I’ve been teaching since January 2021.
+The average Outschool teacher earns around $50USD per hour, with some teachers earning over $100USD an hour!
+I currently make around $90USD an hour and I’ve been teaching since January 2021.

 While most students are from the US, the number of international students is growing!
 I teach a variety of timezones from my home in Australia.

 There are several different types of class formats that you can teach on Outschool.
 Your first class must be a one-time class, but after you teach it, you can teach any of the other formats.

 Live classes taught on Zoom